christinedraper/knife-topo/test-repo/Instructions.md

 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads)

-If you have chefDK installed, you can use the embedded chef-zero  at /opt/chefdk/embedded/bin/chef-zero
+If you have chefDK installed, you can use the embedded chef-zero  at `/opt/chefdk/embedded/bin/chef-zero`

-or install it:
+or install standalone chef-zero:

 	sudo gem install chef-zero

-To obtain the test-repo, [download the latest knife-topo release](releases/latest) and unzip it, e.g.
+To obtain the test-repo, [download the latest knife-topo release](http://github.com/christinedraper/knife-topo/releases/latest) and unzip it, e.g.

 ```
-	$ unzip knife-topo-0.0.6.zip ~
+	$ unzip knife-topo-0.0.6.zip -d ~
 	$ cd ~/knife-topo-0.0.6/test-repo
 ```

 ## Demo

-This demo will create and bootstrap two nodes in a topology called test1:
+This demo will create and bootstrap two nodes in a topology called test1, and configure them with specific versions of software:

-* an application server with a specific version of nodejs (0.10.28), running a test application
+* an application server with version of nodejs (0.10.28), running a test application
-* a database server with a specific version of  mongodb (2.6.1)
+* a database server with version of  mongodb (2.6.1)

 Each node in the topology will be tagged with 'testsys' and will have an 'owner' and 'node_type' normal attribute.

-The test1 topology will also contain a third node called buildserver01, which is created but not bootstrapped.
-This node:
+The test1 topology will also defines a third node called buildserver01, which is not bootstrapped.
+This node is included to illustrate defining a node that:

-* Is in a different chef environment ('dev')
+* Is in a different chef environment compared to other nodes
-* Requires a different version of mongodb
+* Requires a different version of software (mongodb) compared to other nodes

-In this demo

 ### Running the demo